 UC Santa Barbara offers multiple ways to finance your graduate degree, including merit-based scholarships, opportunities to work as teaching assistants in Technology Management's undergraduate program, U.S. Federal Government Student Aid, International Student Funding, and others financial resources identified by UC Santa Barbara's Graduate Division.

-January 15th, 2021: Primary admission deadline for financial support consideration, recommended deadline for international applicants.
+January 15, 2022: Early decision.
+Recommended admission deadline for financial support consideration as well as international applicants.

-March 1st, 2021: Final deadline for full financial support consideration; recommended deadline for guaranteed campus housing.
+March 1, 2022: Final deadline for financial support consideration; recommended deadline for guaranteed campus housing.

-All applications are due by 11:59 PM PST on day of deadline.
+All applications are due by 11:59 PM Pacific Time on day of deadline.